5 Reasons Why to Fall in Love with Morocco

 Another favorite city in Morocco, Essaouira, is just a few hours from Marrakech on the Atlantic coast and a popular tourist beach destination.
 Be sure to visit the incredible fish market in town, where all the little fishermen sell their daily catch.
 Afterward, visit the small fish stalls in the main square, where you can enjoy freshly grilled seafood cheaply.

-Essaouira is a popular destination for Moroccans to spend their honeymoon so you will see many Muslim couples sitting on the guns facing the sea and enjoying romantic moments.
+Essaouira is a popular destination for Moroccans to spend their honeymoon, so that you will see many Muslim couples sitting on the guns facing the sea and enjoying romantic moments.
 The beach is also famous for windsurfing and kite surfing as the mighty trade wind blows almost non-stop onto the almost waveless bay.